 With private, in-home care, you have more control over the childcare environment.
 It is your home.
 You’ll need to do your part to keep your house clean and disinfected and talk to your nanny about what they and your children need to do throughout the day to help reduce any potential spread of the virus.

 Even the most conscious nanny could be a risk to your family’s health if they do not adhere to hygiene and social distancing standards when they are off the job.
-However, with a nanny you are exposing your family to one caregiver.
+However, with a nanny, you are exposing your family to one caregiver.
 Childcare facilities and day camps introduce more teachers, counselors, children, and others into your child’s life increasing their possible exposure to the virus.

 There could be other factors that may influence childcare decisions.
 Some daycare centers are not offering refunds or credits to families that decide to keep their children home while the facility is open.

 If you decide to hire a nanny on a temporary basis – maybe until you feel it’s safe to return your child to daycare – you’ll continue to pay the daycare center on top of paying your nanny – unless you take the risk of losing your spot in daycare.
-With facilities limiting the number of children in their centers and some of then closed permanently, it may be difficult to place a child in daycare.
+With facilities limiting the number of children in their centers and some of them closed permanently, it may be difficult to place a child in daycare.

 In either situation – daycare or in-home, private care – if your child is sick – even just slightly – do not send them to daycare or have your nanny come to work.
 Symptoms include coughing, difficulty breathing, and fever.
 That list does not include all symptoms but can be some warning signs to seek medical attention.